GabrielGroenendaal/Color_In_Space/README.md

       }

-      // Checks to see whether the Comet is within the bounds of the SolarSystem, then generates a new one in the direction the Comet is moving if not. checkComet() {
+      // Checks to see whether the Comet is within the bounds of the SolarSystem,
+      // then generates a new one in the direction the Comet is moving checkComet() {
             let valid_x = [
                   this.solar_system.pos[0] - (this.solar_system.width * .3),